-1The student may have much of the dissertation written, but for the research review s/he should prepare an outline of results.
+3 The student may have much of the dissertation written, but for the research review s/he should prepare an outline of results.
 The student is, of course, welcome to give committee members research that has been written in addition to the outline.

+In some cases, the student may send drafts of individual chapters to each Advisory Committee member.
+In others, the student may share several complete dissertation drafts with the advisor, incorporating the advisor's suggestions and comments, before the rest of the Advisory Committee sees any part of the dissertation.
 No matter what model of interaction is agreed upon, however, the student should realize that substantial time might be required to incorporate the suggestions and comments of the Advisory Committee.

-3.8.3 Scheduling of the Final Oral Examination
+3.9.3 Scheduling of the Final Oral Examination